 3. Bondi Beach

 Another must see is Bondi Beach.
 Famous for all the beautiful surfers and for the fact that on Christmas Day the whole beach is filled with backpackers.
-You absolutely should visit even if it's just to do the Bondi to Coogee Coastal Walk.
+You absolutely should visit even if it's just to do the fantastic Bondi to Coogee Coastal Walk.

 4. The Rocks